WICG/interventions/README.md

 ## Objective

-The purpose of this github is to create a place to collaborate between browser vendors on various intervention experiments.
+The purpose of this github is to create a place to collaborate between browser vendors (and web developers) on various intervention experiments.

 ## What are interventions?

 Over the course of its existence, the web has accumulated a multitude of standards and common patterns.
 While most of these are beneficial for both developers and users, if abused (intentionally or otherwise) web APIs can sometimes be a detriment to user experience.

 An **intervention** is when a user agent decides to deviate slightly from a standardized behavior in order to provide a greatly enhanced user experience.
 Because of its nature, it must be done sparingly and with extreme prudence.

-An important part of every intervention is closing the feedback loop and educating developers about the new behavior, so that they can respond appropriately.

 ## Interventions vs. Other Web Platform Changes
 An intervention is a specific type of change to the web platform.